Wahoo KICKR RUN treadmill review – can Wahoo do for treadmill running what they did for indoor cycling?

 Verdict: Is the Wahoo KICKR RUN a game changer for indoor running?

 Overall I really enjoyed running on the Wahoo KICKR RUN.
 The deck was just the right level of firm, it was intuitive to use and easy to pair with Zwift.
 And the RunFree mode, once I got the hang of it, was surprisingly engaging.
-One feature we didn’t really test out is the lateral tilt.
+One feature I didn’t really test out is the lateral tilt.
 For now, this is just a very subtle side to side motion which you can switch on by activating ‘terrain mode’ in the Wahoo app.
 This just varies your stride pattern, more akin to running outdoors.
 It can also be used to level the treadmill if you have uneven floors.
-But from conversations with the Wahoo team, they’re hoping that the API connection means lateral tilt to match cambered surfaces in Zwift, for example, could soon be a reality.
+But from conversations with the Wahoo team, they’re hoping that the API connection means lateral tilt to match cambered surfaces in Zwift, for example, could be a reality in future.

 The only thing stopping me from getting myself a Wahoo KICKR RUN for home is the price tag.
-There’s no skirting around the fact that with an RRP $4999 USD, this is a serious investment.
+There’s no skirting around the fact that with an RRP £5999.99 GBP / $5249.99 USD, this is a serious investment.
 You do get a seriously cool – and sturdy – bit of kit for your money.
 And based on how well my Wahoo KICKR turbo trainer is still running after all these years, this treadmill will last you for many years of training.
 If your budget can stretch, you’re going to really enjoy running on this treadmill.
 There’s no hint of ‘dreadmill’ about it.

 Summary